Skip to main content

 Election Process

-Zenchain uses Phragmen's Election Algorithm to select validators for each era.
+ZenChain uses Phragmen's Election Algorithm to select validators for each era.
 This algorithm optimizes the assignment of nominators to validators, ensuring a fair and balanced distribution of stake across the network.
 The election process occurs at the beginning of each era, taking into account the total stake of each validator and their nominators to determine the optimal validator set.

 The validator election process is a multi-phase system: